HITECHCRIME/HC_SG237_Radva_imyrgod/README.md

 that are gone with every word he says

 relentless pressure
+i'm mean fuck this shit
+fuck this state

 get you man out
 get you man out it's time to fill the void